Equipment Equipment — Do I Need a Pool Vacuum Plate? Complete Setup Guide

 1. Measure your skimmer opening: Most residential skimmers have standard 8-inch or 9-inch openings, but measure the interior diameter where the basket sits.

-2. Check hose compatibility: Ensure the vacuum plate fitting matches your vacuum hose diameter (typically 1.25 or 1.5 inches).
+2. Check hose compatibility: Ensure the vacuum plate fitting matches your vacuum hose diameter (typically 1.25 or 1.5 inches for most applications).

 3. Consider material quality: Choose UV-resistant plastic or rubber that won't crack under pool chemical exposure.